 Package tours are the most common way of traveling to Bush communities, where making your flight connections and having a room to sleep in at the end of the line are no small feats.
 During peak season (late May through Labor Day) planes, state ferries, hotels, and sportfishing lodges are often crowded with travelers on organized tours; to create a trip on your own can sometimes mean making reservations a year in advance for the really popular destinations.
 But the Bush is also large enough that there's always somewhere to go, and wherever you end up the odds are it will be amazing and like nothing you've ever seen before.

 The Northern Alaska Tour Company conducts highly regarded ecotours to the Arctic Circle, the Brooks Range, and Prudhoe Bay that emphasize natural and cultural history, wildlife, and geology.
 Groups are limited to 25 people on Arctic day tours and to 10 people on Prudhoe Bay overnight trips.
 Some tours are completely ground-based; others include a mix of ground and air travel.
-Another ecotourism company, Fairbanks-based Arctic Treks, leads small groups on hiking, rafting, and backpacking adventures through the Arctic National Wildlife Refuge, Gates of the Arctic National Park, Noatak National Preserve, Kobuk Valley National Park, Cape Krusenstern National Monument, and Bering Land Bridge National Preserve.
+Fairbanks-based Arctic Treks leads small groups on hiking, rafting, and backpacking adventures in places like the Arctic National Wildlife Refuge, Gates of the Arctic National Park, Noatak National Preserve, Kobuk Valley National Park, Cape Krusenstern National Monument, and the Bering Land Bridge National Preserve.